deepsweet/baggage-loader/README.md

 }
 ```

-will become the necessary `require()`s with variables declarations if corresponding files exists:
+will become the necessary requires with variables declarations if corresponding files exists:

 ```javascript
 // injected by preloader at the top of script.js